Apple's iPhone strength is back and analysts say it is here to stay

 "We see Apple's December 2019 quarter as a microcosm for its calendar 2020 performance, with the iPhone, once again, returning to the front and center," D.A.
 Davidson analyst Tom Forte said.

-Investors have fretted over the long-term growth prospects of the company's phone business, which has been buffeted by increased competition from cheaper phones from rivals such as Samsung and Huawei.
+Investors have fretted over the long-term growth prospects of Apple's phone business, which has been facing increased competition from cheaper phones from Samsung and Huawei.

-Oppenheimer analyst Rick Schafer argued that the widely touted release of a 5G iPhone later this year would likely spur demand.
+Oppenheimer analyst Rick Schafer said the widely touted release of a 5G iPhone later this year would likely boost demand.

-Robust iPhone sales during the holiday season helped the company make up for weakness in its services revenue in the company's fiscal first quarter of 2020 reported on Tuesday.
+Robust demand for iPhones and wearables, including AirPod wireless headphones, during the holiday season helped the company make up for weakness in its services revenue in the company's fiscal first quarter of 2020 reported on Tuesday.

-Cowen and Co analyst Krish Sankar noted that the services segment reached its $50 billion run rate target ahead of schedule and argued that the company's pivot to a content oriented recurring revenue model is a powerful long-term earnings driver.
+Cowen and Co analyst Krish Sankar noted that the services segment reached its $50 billion run rate target ahead of schedule, saying that the company's pivot to a content-focused recurring revenue model is a powerful long-term earnings driver.

 (Reporting by Stephen Nellis in San Francisco and Aakash Jagadeesh Babu in Bengaluru; Editing by Sweta Singh and Saumyadeb Chakrabarty)